Riding the Glacial Drumlin

 Now, its bicycles are known around the globe, and Lance Armstrong rode them on all seven of his Tour de France victories.
-On Wednesday and Friday mornings, the plant offers tours.
+On Wednesdays, the plant offers tours.

 And in Lake Mills, Tyranena Brewing has been having fun with Aztalan legends since it started brewing craft beers in 1999.
 First, it took Lake Mills' original name, said to mean "sparkling waters,'' for its own.

 It named its Stone Tepee pale ale for pyramid-shaped rock piles on the floor of Rock Lake, and its Headless Man amber alt for an effigy mound.

 Rocky's Revenge brown ale is named for a legendary serpent who guarded the sacred tepees, and Three Beaches honey blonde for the beaches of Rock Lake.